this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 ### Partial application and Currying

-Partial application means fixing a number of arguments to a function, producing another function of smaller arity.
+Partial application means fixing any number of arguments to a function, producing another function of smaller arity.

 The currying concept (created Haskell Curry) is the technique of converting a function that takes multiple arguments into a sequence of functions that each takes a single argument.

 For instance, this function:

 ```ts
 function add(a: number, b: number): number {